-Practically, we might see a spiritual atheist as highly empathic, aware of his or her connection to others, concerned with equality and social justice, regularly awed by the beauty of nature, etc. Such descriptors apply in varying degrees to all persons, theist and atheist alike.
+Practically, we might see a spiritual atheist as highly emphatic, aware of his or her connection to others, concerned with equality and social justice, regularly awed by the beauty of nature, etc. Such descriptors apply in varying degrees to all persons, theist, and atheist alike.
 Being spiritual does not require one to believe in spirits, gods, or any other supernatural entities.

 Do atheists need spirituality?

 I think this question might need to be reframed in order to be both palatable and meaningful.
 Think of it this way: atheists (like everyone else) vary in terms of the importance of spirituality in their lives.
 Spirituality is vital to some atheists, and we could appropriately label such persons as needing (or at least desiring) spirituality.
 For others, the need for spirituality may be low enough that it would be hard to recognize it as such.

 In all honesty, I am not sure where I would fall along this continuum.
 I tend not to think of myself as "spiritual," but I certainly find great meaning and purpose in experiences that others describe as spiritual.
 I have had many intense spiritual experiences in which I experienced connectedness, transcendence, and the like, and not all of them were drug-induced.
 I suppose I am a fairly spiritual person in many ways, but one who prefers to think of himself in terms of components such as empathy, meaning, and connection rather than "spirituality."
 Does that make any sense?
 Like I said, I have a bit of trouble with the label.